davisssamuel/dotfiles/README.md

 # Installation

-Clone the repo to your $HOME directory and `cd` into the dotfiles directory
+First clone the repo to your $HOME directory and `cd` into the dotfiles directory

 ```
 git clone https://github.com/davisssamuel/dotfiles.git && cd ~/dotfiles